Gardens by the Bay: Budget

 The final construction cost for the project, not including the price of the land but including an access road, drainage works, and soil improvement, was within a $1.035 billion allocated budget.
 The annual operating cost was expected to be approximately $58 million, of which $28 million was for operation of the Conservatory buildings.
 The project received 1.7 million visitors between June and October 2012, who had free admission to most portions of the park but were required to purchase tickets for entering the Conservatories.

 In 2006, an international competition for the design of the park was held, attracting more than 70 entries submitted by 170 firms from 24 countries.
 Two British firms – Grant Associates and Gustafson Porter – were awarded the contracts for the Bay South and Bay East Gardens respectively.

 Alongside the lead designers Grant Associates, the design team for Bay South included WilkinsonEyre, Atelier Ten (environmental design consultants) and Atelier One (structural engineers).
 They were supported by a number of Singapore firms including CPG Consultants (architecture, civil and structural, mechanical and electrical), Meinhardt Infrastructure (civil and structural), Langdon & Seah (cost consultants) and PMLink (project management).

 Transportation

-The nearest Mass Rapid Transit (MRT) stations are Thomson-East Coast Line, which is Gardens by the Bay MRT station and Bayfront MRT station (Circle and Downtown Lines).
+GBTB is well connected by public transportation.
+The nearest Mass Rapid Transit (MRT) train stations are its namesake Gardens by the Bay MRT station on the Thomson-East Coast line (TEL), as well as Bayfront MRT station on the Circle (CCL) and Downtown (DTL) lines.

-Bus Service 400 also serves the Gardens.
+The public bus service of 400, operated by SBS Transit, also serves GBTB.